-Financial institutions must invest more to build agile scenario programmes or risk falling behind, as the pace of change in business needs and regulatory pressures threatens firms’ ability to manage risk effectively.
+Financial institutions should invest more to build agile scenario programmes or risk falling behind, as the pace of change in business needs and regulatory pressures threatens firms’ ability to manage risk effectively.
 This is the message from operational risk association, ORX.

 In its biggest ever benchmarking exercise on the end-to-end scenario process, the operational risk association worked with 90 global financial institutions to examine the maturity, advances and challenges of their scenario process.